Maternal Health & Lactation Support

 - Purchase a pump through a local in-network Durable Medical Equipment (or DME) provider, or

 Start Your Child's Medical Coverage - As an IU Academic or Staff employee enrolled in a medical plan, eligible dependents can be enrolled in the same plan when a qualifying change in status occurs.
-Enrollment must take place within 30 days of the newborn's birth, adoption or legal guardianship.
+Enrollment must take place within 30 days of the newborn's birth, adoption, or legal guardianship.

 Paid Parental Leave is provided to an eligible staff employee, following a birth or adoption of a child, in recognition of the importance of work + life synergy and offering parents the opportunity to bond with their new child.